moja-global/moja_global_docs/docs/DeveloperWorkflow/repository_maintenance.rst

 the project boards to update other team members, and encourage participation inside of GitHub issues and pull requests.

-In the meanwhile, we also consider using the project boards for development.
+Presently, we are also considering using the project boards for development.
 It also helps remind us and other core contributors to spend 5 minutes each day updating progress as needed.